dratini0/badge-website/docs/TiLDA_MK4/API/ugfx.md

 primitive drawing functions.
 When drawing widgets or primitives, the coordinates are relative to the top left corner of the container.

-Containers can be shown or hidden, and all the widgets will be redrawn.
+Containers can be shown or hidden, and all the widgets will be redrawn (primitives are not widgets and are not redrawn).
 Containers can also be placed on top of other widgets.
 When the top container is hidden, the widgets below will be redrawn.

 Upon creation a style can be passed to a container, which will then be used by default by widgets created as part of that container.
 If no